 If the user wishes to receive a call from the PDS, they use the PDS button which causes a Ready command to be sent.
-Telin is then suspended until it receives a Called message from the PDS.
-This message contains the telephone number of the call that has been put through.
+The program then suspends Telin until it receives a Called message from the PDS.
+This message contains the telephone number of the call that Companion has put through.
 Telin then looks up the number in the sample file (or partial file) and retrieves the record ready for the interview to start.

-If the user wishes the dialler/PDS to dial, a number they retrieve the record first and then use the Dial button which causes a Dial command to be sent to PDS system with the number from the record.
+If the user wishes the dialler/PDS to dial a number, they retrieve the record first and then use the Dial button which causes Companion to send a Dial command to the PDS system with the number from the record.

-If “Add serial” is used the a dialog box will appear that allows the telephone number for the new record to be set and dialled.
+If you use “Add serial”, a dialog box will appear that allows you to set and dial the telephone number for the new record.

 Call End Info exchange

-If “Needs Call End Info” is set then when a record is saved the Finished command is sent to the connection and Telin waits for an EndInfo command to be returned with the information that is then stored in ZZZCEI.
+If you set “Needs Call End Info”, then when you save a record the Finished command is sent to the connection and Telin waits for an EndInfo command to be returned with the information that is then stored in ZZZCEI.

 IMPORTANT NOTE.
 The number sent by the PDS (following a Ready command) must be an exact match to the number stored in TELNUM.
 For comparison purposes the number is converted into a 64 bit integer number by adding a 1 to the front and removing all characters that are not digits.
 The 1 is added to preserve any leading zeros.